 There is a great choice of ways to collect data about your users and customers.
 While free tools like Google Analytics are excellent examples of where to start, there are more advanced tools that allow you to track the dynamics of your users.

 The inclusion of the user’s name into the text of your email is not considered to be personalization.
 Real personalization is a behavioral email.
 In other words, unique emails sent to each user with an individual message and a call to action.
 This is possible by tracking behavior.

-- Create one email, which will be personalised according to the customer’s information.
+- Create one email, which will be personalized according to the customer’s information.
 Think of one email that you can send to all users who may be completely unique.
-It can be a monthly report, email about your favourite products or even a welcome email;
+It can be a monthly report, email about your favorite products or even a welcome email;

 - Include "recommended products" to the email.
 Adding additional data from the server is not a difficult task, and if you do it correctly, you will provide your customers with highly reliable buying options.

 The key to the click-throughs increase is to think bigger.
 Forget what you know about the bulk emails and begin to reveal the power of behavioral emails.

 The content of the email with proposals from the section of goods for animals: